ucbds-infra/otter-grader/docs/otter_assign.md

 ![](images/assign_sample_question.png)

-For code questions, a question is a description *Markdown* cell, followed by a prompt *code* cell, a solution *code* cell, and zero or more test *code* cells.
+For code questions, a question is a description *Markdown* cell, followed by a solution *code* cell and zero or more test *code* cells.
 The description cell must contain a code block (enclosed in triple backticks <code>\`\`\`</code>) that begins with `BEGIN QUESTION` on its own line, followed by YAML that defines metadata associated with the question.

 The rest of the code block within the description cell must be YAML-formatted with the following fields (in any order):